 For any dental practice, the biggest roadblock to receiving full income is the cumbersome insurance billing process.
+How to calculate patient financial responsibility?
 Knowing what you should collect gets even harder when the patient has coverage under multiple plans.
-That’s when your knowledge about coordination of benefits (COB) is so valuable.
+That’s when your dental insurance coordination of benefits (COB) knowledge is so valuable.

 It wasn’t always so hard.
 Many years ago, the dentist filed a claim and the claim was paid by the patient’s insurance plan.
 It was simple.
 Most employers offered dental benefits to their employees and their families.
 If no insurance was offered by an employer, a patient was self-pay.
 That is not true today.
 There are many options for patients to obtain dental insurance in addition to an employer-sponsored plan.

-In this article we will explain how understanding coordination of benefits can help your dental team be more effective.
+In this article we will explain how understanding coordination of benefits can help your dental team calculate patient payments correctly.

 Using Coordination of Benefits to calculate patients' out-of-pocket expenses

 Preferred Provider Organizations (PPOs) also became a part of the dental benefit mix.
 When the doctor is in-network with a PPO, a mutually-agreed upon fee schedule applies.
 The PPO fee schedule determines the total patient financial responsibility, and the dental care provider agrees to not bill the patient for more than the agreed-upon PPO fee.

 Sounds simple, right?
 Well, unfortunately it isn’t quite that simple, especially when you throw multiple plans in the mix.

 The order of benefits (primary, secondary, etc.) does not determine the total patient financial responsibility.
 Simply put, it’s a myth to say that the in-network fee of primary is always the patient's financial responsibility.